What can your CFA exam results charts tell you? More than you may think.

 How do the CFA exam results look like?

-Candidates now receive a pass/fail result through email around 60-90 days after exams (see our predicted results release dates here), and can retrieve a PDF of their results charts from CFA Institute.
+Aside from receiving a pass/fail result via email around 30-50 days after exams (see our predicted results release dates here), candidates will also continue to receive a performance by topic breakdown

-Although they don’t reveal your actual scores, the details that they do share allow you to interpret how well or badly you did, and use that information to better prepare for the next exam, whether you’re retaking or advancing to the next level.
+This helps you interpret how well or badly you did, and use that information to better prepare for the next exam, whether you’re retaking or advancing to the next level.

 CFA results first page: Results summary

-The first page of the CFA exam results PDF shows your pass/fail score, as well as your overall exam results chart.
+The first page of the CFA exam results PDF shows your pass/fail scaled score, as well as your overall exam minimum passing score (For CFA Level 1 it is 1,600).

 CFA results second page: Topic performance charts